Sometimes you’ve been going so hard at the box that your body is begging for a de-load day…or week.

 Water Sports.
-We’re nothing as athletes without proper hydration, so why not make a drinking game out of what’s on the white board?
+We’re nothing as athletes without proper hydration, so why try a drinking game as an alternative exercise?
 Pull-ups: gulp.
 Push-ups: sip.
 Double unders: two straws.
-What to do if someone calls you out on missing all the movements?
+What to do if someone calls you out on skipping the workout?
 Warn them that the unknown and the unknowable might include the esophagus.
 Keep it lubed, folks!

 Optional: substitute nature’s purest elixir for something a little more sugary, blended, and topped with whipped cream.
 While AMRAPs remove calories, AMFRAPPÉS are the gift that keeps on giving.
 Wear this tank to celebrate all that circulating leptin.